tsugiproject/tsugi/README.md

 Other Languages
 ---------------

+There were some emergent efforts to port the core Tsugi code to Java and Node.
+Partial implementations were built with the hopes that those interested in these languages would pick the code up, use it, and invest in those implementations.
+This has not happenned so those projects are deprecated until some resources show up.

+Going forward, there is an effort to increasingly move away from PHP and towards Python in a series of careful steps that won't break existing tools or servers.

+The first step is to build a way to develop and host Python-based tools and then being to build a parallel version of the Tsugi core code and administration in Python.

+You can play with an early version of a [Tsugi Python Tool](https://www.tsugi.org/django_sakai.txt).

 While the PHP Implementation of Tsugi is the most well developed, there are additional Tsugi implementations being developed: